 with the 2008 tax year (taxes due 2008), income tests and

-homestead.
-In effect, the homestead exemption shields up to
+year’s credit).
+In effect, the homestead exemption shields up

-in property value increased by 106.2% and the total reduction
+in property taxes increased by 0.3%, and the total reduction

 Cuyahoga County had the greatest number of homeowners

 receiving this tax reduction, 1,171, and the largest total